Malay, Aklan: Languages

+Malaynon is the predominant language of Malay.
+Kinaray-a is also used due to Malay’s proximity to Antique.
+Hiligaynon is also widely spoken and understood in the municipality.
+Tagalog and English are also used particularly in Caticlan and Boracay to communicate with local and foreign tourists alike.

 Economy

-Because of its robust tourism industry, the municipality is now considered as having the strongest economy in all the municipalities in the Region and the richest municipality of Aklan in terms of income and annual budget.
+Because of its robust tourism industry, the municipality is now considered as having the strongest economy in all the municipalities in the region and the richest municipality of Aklan in terms of income and annual budget.
 The tourism industry of Boracay became the catalyst of its economic growth that brought many investors to come and helped transform the municipality into a cosmopolitan area.